vCenter Server, ESXi and/or NSX are disconnected after a Cloud Director upgrade

 1. VMware Cloud Director introduces enhanced SSL validation which prohibits the option to trust all VC/NSX certificates without validation.
 If this configuration was previously used with self signed certificates that were not uploaded to VMware Cloud Director, this would result in the connection not being trusted by VCD upon upgrade.

-2. VMware Cloud Director 10.4 extends the above requirements to ESXi and requires that the VMCA certificate is imported into the Cloud Director Truststore.
+2. Since VMware Cloud Director 10.4 extends the above requirements to ESXi and requires that the VMCA certificate is imported into the Cloud Director Truststore.

 3. As of VMware Cloud Director 10.4, Hostname Verification is enabled by default.